 Note 1 - Organization and Nature of Business and Going Concern

-On August 31, 2018, and as more fully described in Note 7, we completed the spin-off of our value added reseller business from our indoor positioning analytics business by way of a distribution of all the shares of common stock of our wholly-owned subsidiary, Sysorex, Inc. to our stockholders of record as of August 21, 2018 and certain warrant holders.
+On August 31, 2018, the Company completed the spin-off of its value-added reseller business from its indoor positioning analytics business by way of a distribution of all the shares of common stock of its wholly-owned subsidiary, Sysorex, Inc. (“Sysorex”), to its stockholders of record as of August 21, 2018 and certain warrant holders.

 Going Concern and Management’s Plans

-As of September 30, 2018, the Company has net working capital of approximately $1.1 million.
-For the nine months ended September 30, 2018, the Company incurred a net loss of approximately $17.3 million which includes the losses generated by Sysorex, Inc. through August 31, 2018, the date the entity and its wholly owned subsidiary were spun off as more fully described in Note 7.
+As of March 31, 2019, the Company has a working capital deficiency of approximately $0.09 million.
+For the three months ended March 31, 2019, the Company incurred a net loss of approximately $5.1 million.
 The aforementioned factors raise substantial doubt about the Company’s ability to continue as a going concern.
 The accompanying condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 The financial statements do not include any adjustments relating to the recoverability and classification of asset amounts or the classification of liabilities that might be necessary should the Company be unable to continue as a going concern within one year after the date the financial statements are issued.